Mets RHP Megill leaves start with shoulder discomfort - WHIZ News

 NEW YORK (AP) — Mets right-hander Tylor Megill left his start Thursday night against Milwaukee with shoulder discomfort, the latest setback in a promising season for the second-year pitcher.

 Megill came off the injured list last week after missing a month with right biceps inflammation.
-He will have an MRI on Friday, the Mets said.
+He will have an MRI on Friday.

-The rotation replacement for injured ace Jacob deGrom this season, Megill entered 4-2 with a 4.50 ERA.
+The rotation replacement for injured ace Jacob deGrom this season, Megill is 4-2 with a 5.01 ERA.
 He started for New York on opening day and pitched five scoreless innings in a win at Washington.

 Making his second start since returning from the injured list, Megill sailed through three shutout innings Thursday before Christian Yelich homered for the Brewers leading off the fourth.
 Milwaukee then loaded the bases with one out and Megill winced immediately following his first pitch to Omar Narváez.